UMESH519/House-Price-Prediction/README.md

 # New-Taipei-City-House-Price-Prediction
-STAT 425 ( Applied Regression &amp; Design) Project
+STAT 425 ( Applied Regression &amp; Design) Project.
 The Project was part of Stat 425 subject at UIUC where We were required to (in a group of 2-3) analyse Housing data by performing EDA, Modelling ( With Diagnostics) and provide interpretation of the results.

 ## Data Description: